oVirt/ovirt-site/source/infra/infrastructure-team-meetings.html.md

 **Agenda**

-*   Sub-project idea & status
-*   Mission Statement selected
-    -   The oVirt Infra Team is a volunteer effort to provide community infrastructure services by following the tenets of open source and accepted professional standards of system administrators. infrastructure as a collaboration."
+*   Welcome new maintainers
-*   How to Handle donatated hardware
+*   How to Handle donated hardware
-*   Jenkins migration from EC2
+*   Jenkins migration from EC2 - status
-*   Push on ovirt-engine RPMs synce to ovirt.org
+*   Push on ovirt-engine RPMs sync to ovirt.org - status
-*   Puppet as sub from sub-project
+*   All other business

 ## 2012-07-10